I may get paid commission for purchases made after clicking a link in this post.

 - How do blogs make money?

-- How to make money on your blog…with affiliate links
+- How to manage, organize and track your affiliate links (without expensive software!)

 - 14 reasons why your blog isn’t making money (and what to do about it!)